ti-cortex-m4/demo-java-virtual-threads2/readme.md

 Pinning does not make an application incorrect, but frequent and long-lived pinning might hinder its scalability.

 ## How to use virtual threads

-The _Thread_ class has public constructors and the _Thread.Builder_ interface to create threads.
+The _Thread_ class has public constructors and the inner _Thread.Builder_ interface to create threads.
 For backward compatibility, the public constructors of the _Thread_ class can create only platform threads.
 Virtual threads are instances of the non-public class _VirtualThread_ which cannot be instantiated directly.
-Builders that implement subinterfaces _Thread.Builder.OfVirtual_ and _Thread.Builder.OfPlatform_ can create virtual and platform threads.
-These builders are returned from static factory methods _Thread.ofVirtual()_ and _Thread.ofPlatform()_.
+So to create virtual threads you should use a builder with the _Thread.Builder.OfVirtual_ subinterface.
+To create platform threads you should use a similar builder with the _Thread.Builder.OfPlatform_ subinterface.
+These builders are returned from static factory methods _Thread.ofVirtual()_ and _Thread.ofPlatform()_ respectively.

 ![thread class diagram](/images/thread_class_diagram.png)

-There are four ways to create virtual threads:
+There are four ways to create and use virtual threads:

-* the thread _builder_
+* the _thread builder_
 * the _static factory method_
 * the _thread factory_
 * the _executor service_

-The virtual thread _builder_ allows you to create a virtual thread by specifying the following parameters: name, inheritance of inheritable thread-local valiables flag, uncaught exception handler, _Runnable_ task.
+The virtual _thread builder_ allows you to create a virtual thread with all their available parameters: name, _inheritable-thread-local valiables_ inheritance flag, uncaught exception handler, and _Runnable_ task.

 ```